franciscovillaescusa/CMD/docs/source/description.rst

 **IllustrisTNG**

-- 15,000 images per field for 13 different fields.
+- 15,000 2D maps per field for 13 different fields.
-- 4,000 3D grids per field for 13 different fields.
+- 15,000 3D grids per field for 13 different fields.

 **SIMBA**

-- 15,000 images per field for 10 different fields.
+- 15,000 2D maps per field for 12 different fields.
-- 4,000 3D grids per field for 10 different fields.
+- 15,000 3D grids per field for 12 different fields.

 **Nbody**

-- 15,000 images of one single field.
+- 15,000 2D maps of one single field.
-- 4,000 3D grids of one single field.
+- 1,000 3D grids of one single field.

 All images have :math:`256\times256` pixels and cover an area of :math:`25\times25~(h^{-1}{\rm Mpc})^2` at redshift 0.
 The 3D grids contain :math:`128^3`, :math:`256^3` or :math:`512^3` voxels over a volume of :math:`25\times25\times25~(h^{-1}{\rm Mpc})^3` at redshifts 0, 0.5, 1, or 1.5.